 Having closed in 1985 as a consequence of underuse, a new incarnation of Lea Bridge station opened in May 2016.
 Waltham Forest council provided £5 million of capital funding for the project.
 Railfuture director Roger Blake said: “The initial spark was in 2011 when transport officers in neighbouring Hackney council … found there was £5 million funding available from the developers of Stratford City’s Westfield who were keen to expand their rail catchment northwards up the Lea Valley.”
 Built at a cost of more than £11 million, the station is ultimately expected to serve 352,000 passengers a year.

-A new incarnation of Lee Valley ice centre is due to open by the end of 2022.
+A new incarnation of Lee Valley ice centre is due to open in 2023, perhaps in late spring.
 The neighbouring Lee Valley riding centre has an indoor riding school and outdoor hacking facilities, as well as offering carriage driving and side-saddle tuition.

 Just over two-fifths of Lea Bridge’s residents are white and a quarter are black or black British.
 The Asian community is predominantly of Indian heritage on the Hackney side of the river and of Pakistani descent in Waltham Forest.